odrobcha/rock-paper-scissors/README.md

 ### Do you want to know more?
 Wacth this (https://youtu.be/Kov2G0GouBw).
 ### Do you want to play?
 Glick here -> (https://odrobcha.github.io/rock-paper-scissors/)

+## Also advanced version is available.
+Give computer second chance.
+If computer lost in the first round, it will play second.
+If you win again, you score +3 points.
+Else computer gains only +2 points.
+Check your luck!!!

 ### Game implemented using following technics: HTML, CSS, JS